Oakland Tribune: The Knowland family era

-In 1960, Joseph R. Knowland's son, former U.S. Senator William F. Knowland (1908–1974), was named editor; he had shared being assistant publisher with his brother, Joseph Russell "Russ" Knowland, Jr. (1901–1961), since 1933.
-Russ Knowland's 1961 death made his brother Bill sole successor to their father.
+In 1960, Joseph R. Knowland's son, former U.S. Senator William F. Knowland (1908–1974), was named editor; he had shared duties as assistant publisher with his brother, Joseph Russell "Russ" Knowland, Jr. (1901–1961), since 1933.
+Russ Knowland's death in 1961 made his brother Bill sole successor to their father.

 On February 1, 1966, Joseph R. Knowland died at the age of 92.
 William F. Knowland was appointed president and publisher.
-His son, Joseph William Knowland became vice-president and general manager.
+His son Joseph William Knowland became vice-president and general manager.
 Bill Knowland added to the logo, A Responsible Metropolitan Newspaper.
 The Senator had assumed duties as the Tribunes publisher and editor.
 He became the president of The Tribune Publishing Corporation.

 Under Bill Knowland's ownership, the Tribune had a conservative editorial position and a reputation for being strongly pro-business.
 As the city of Oakland became more ethnically and politically diverse in the 1960s and 1970s, the Tribune was unable to respond quickly enough to the demographic changes (and the political and social unrest exemplified, among other factors, by the University of California, Berkeley, student uprisings and the Black Panther movement).

 The Tribunes readership declined after the early 1960s as a large portion of the paper's traditional subscription base relocated to the newly developing suburbs south and east of Oakland.
 In southern Alameda County, the readership went to Floyd Sparks's The (Hayward) Daily Review and in Contra Costa County to Dean Lesher's Contra Costa Times.

 In 1973, Bill Knowland wrote in Fortune magazine, "Any city needs a means of communication between the diverse members of its community.
 Communication is essential."

 Bill Knowland's personal life would soon affect the Oakland Tribune.
-Two days after the Tribune celebrated its 100th anniversary on February 21, 1974, William F. Knowland committed suicide.
-On the death of their father, Joseph William Knowland (1930-2019), became the Tribunes editor and publisher; Emelyn K. Jewett (1929–1988) became president of The Tribune Publishing Corporation.
+On February 23, 1974, two days after the Tribune celebrated its 100th anniversary, William F. Knowland committed suicide.
+On the death of their father, Joseph William Knowland (1930-2019) became the Tribunes editor and publisher; Emelyn K. Jewett (1929–1988) became president of The Tribune Publishing Corporation.

-The California Press Association honored Joseph W. Knowland, as the winner of the 1975, Publisher of the Year award.
+The California Press Association honored Joseph W. Knowland as the winner of the 1975, Publisher of the Year award.
 This honor was bestowed on Joe Knowland for his progressive innovations in the operations and makeup of the newspaper.